Single Sign-On

 To implement these deep linking scenarios, there are two additional parameters that are necessary to pass along as part of the base64 encoded SAML assertion:

-• widgetKey – A unique code that specifies which widget the user is trying to view for an advisor or an investor he/she is accessing.
+• widgetKey – A unique code that specifies which widget the user is trying to view for an advisor or investor.
 The widget must be configured to be available for the given user within Wealth Access at the time the SSO request is initiated.
 This parameter is always required for deep-linking.